alsalafiyyah/alsalafiyyah.github.io/_posts/salafism/2020-07-26-salaf-are-ahlus-sunnah.md

 date: 2020/07/26
 locale: en
 lang: en
-excerpt: Salaf are Ahl-us-Sunnah wal-Jama'ah.
+summary: Salaf are Ahl-us-Sunnah wal-Jama'ah.
 Accordingly, it is permissible for a person to relate themselves to Salaf.
 muftis:
   shaykh:
     - name: Shaykh Ibn Baz